mayukhnair/india-election-crime/index.md

 ## The 2014 Comparative: Renomination and Reelection

-Of the 542 Lok Sabha winners in 2009, 285 got re-nominated by their parties to contest the 2014 elections.
-This gives us a 52% re-nomination rate.
-Of these 285, 143 won the election again in 2014, This is roughly a 50% success rate - the percentage of renominations who successfully secured reelection.
+Of the 542 Lok Sabha winners in 2009, 285, or 52% of the previous winners, were re-nominated by their parties to contest the 2014 elections.
+Of these 285, 143 won the election again in 2014, This is roughly a 50% success rate - the percentage of renominees who successfully secured reelection.

 A comparison of candidates with criminal charges against those with none reveals much more.
 Of the 455 non-criminals elected to the Lok Sabha in 2009, 235 were re-nominated by their parties to contest in 2014.
 115 of these people went on to win a seat in 2014 as well, representing a 51% re-nomination rate and 49% success rate.